SharkGitHubz/TerminalStart/README.md

 Replace the background image by updating the background URL in the CSS.

 ## Example Commands
-📺 youtube: Opens YouTube.
+📺 YouTube: Opens YouTube.

-🎮 steam: Opens Steam.
+🎮 Steam: Opens Steam.

-🐙 github: Opens GitHub.
+🐙 GitHub: Opens GitHub.

-search <query>: Performs a Google search.
+Search <query>: Performs a Google search.

 ## Languages Used
 HTML, CSS, JavaScript